garrandall/popular-music-data/tracks/something-just-ain-t-right-keith-sweat.md

 Oh, oh, no, no, no, no, no, no, no, no, no, no, girl Oh, no
 Something out here just ain't right
-Something out here just ain't right (Ooh)
+Something out here just ain't right (Oh)
 Something just ain't right
 I could feel it
 Something just ain't right
 Uh, I know it
 Something just ain't right, no, baby, no, no, no
-Ooh, make me the only one
+Oh, make me the only one
 I've got to be the only one
 Oh, girl, it just ain't right